drewm27/speakerrankings/large-size.md

 ### #6 [Soundcore Boom 2](https://www.amazon.com/soundcore-Subwoofer-Waterproof-Floatable-Bluetooth/dp/B0CQ53RVTW/ref=sr_1_3?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=f951314347e23bddd72378c50e4862fd&camp=1789&creative=9325): $130

-- Positives: Quite deep bass for the size, it sounds like it's a little deeper than the Mifa Wildbox.
+- Positives: Pretty deep bass for the size.
 Cool lights in the side passive radiators.
+For the best sound quality use [Oluv's EQ](https://www.patreon.com/posts/anker-soundcore-100643572).
+With the stock tuning, this speaker would rank around #24, due to the boosted bass and rising treble.
 - Negatives: Only a single midrange driver, so you only get stereo for the tweeters.
-Some frequency response issues that I believe should be easily ironed out by the very advanced EQ.
-I will revisit this speaker when I get better sound samples, a good EQ tune, and comparisons with it.
+Sound processing issues at low levels similar to other Soundcore speakers, not great for critical listening at low levels.
 Quite bass heavy with BassUp turned on, I'd recommend turning it off.
-Without a tuned EQ, this speaker ranks around #20
 - Weight: 3.7lbs / 1.68kg
 - Battery Life: 24 hours
+- Bass Extension: 47hz
 - Aux In: No
 - MicroSD: No
 - Power Bank: Yes